mschmulen/connecting-sencha-extjs-node/README.md

 - Install Strong-cli ``` sudo npm install -g strong-cli ```
 - Confirm slc Strong-cli install ```slc version```

+Full source for the sample can be found on github at [connecting-sencha-extjs-node](https://github.com/mschmulen/connecting-sencha-extjs-node).

 You can run this sample by simply cloning to your local machine compiling the Sencha app and then running the node application.

 ```